Vipinkthomas/Cryptocore-FPGA-Cryptography-DH-with-STS-protocol/README.md

 # Prerequisites:

 - Connected to THD vpn server
-- Putty or Linux terminal
+- Linux terminal or Putty already installed

 # How To Run the Full Station-To-Station